ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/testing-design.md

 Testing
 ===
 ##  Integrated test cases
-We will come up with more integrated test cases next week and make sure that the syntex of our test cases align with the design documents of other groups.
+Note : We will come up with more integrated test cases next week and make sure that the syntax of our test cases align with the design documents of other groups.
 #### Test Case 1 ( I/O , Lists , For Loops , Strings)
 ```
 n: int = 0